Pieter Menten: Post-war

 While travelling in his personal train with his prized art collection, he was recognized by Dutch Resistance fighters.
 He was brought to trial.
 His chief defense lawyer was Rad Kortenhorst, President of the Dutch House of Representatives.
 The controversial trial concluded in 1949, with the prosecution unable to prove most allegations, and Menten was sentenced to an eight-month term for having worked in uniform as a Nazi interpreter.
 In 1951 the Dutch government refused a Polish request for Menten's extradition.

 Menten would go on to become a successful art collector and businessman.
 His 20-room mansion was filled with valuable art work (Nicolaes Maes, Francisco Goya, Jan Sluyters, etc.) and he held vast areas of real estate.

 Re-trial

 In 1976, the case was reopened.
 During the trial, Menten's mansion was set ablaze after a survivor of Dachau concentration camp threw a petrol bomb onto its thatched roof.
 The building suffered extensive damage and some of the art collection was destroyed.
-In 1980 Menten was sentenced to 10 years in prison and was fined 100,000 guilders for war crimes, including being accessory to the murder of 20 Jewish villagers in 1941 Poland.
+In 1980, Menten was sentenced to 10 years in prison and was fined 100,000 guilders for war crimes, including being accessory to crimes against humanity for his role in the murder of 20 Jewish villagers in Poland in 1941.

 Upon his release in 1985, he believed he would settle in his County Waterford mansion in Ireland only to find out Garret FitzGerald, Taoiseach at the time, had barred him from the country.
-Menten died at a senior's home in Loosdrecht, Netherlands at the age of 88.
+Menten died at a senior citizen's home in Loosdrecht, Netherlands at the age of 88.

+In the popular culture

+The TV series The Body Collector describes the trials against Pieter Menten.